defnull/bbblb/docs/API.md

 Most non-public BBBLB APIs are protected with JWT tokens that need to be signed by a trusted party and provided as an `Authorization: bearer <token>` header.

-There are in total three types of tokens:
+There are three types of tokens:

 * **API Tokens** are sigend with the BBBLB `{SECRET}` and allow admins or automation tools to manage and control BBBLB at runtime.
 They can be limited